next-hat/documentation/docs/setups/nanocl/linux/post-installation.md

     * metersd to collect metrics from your hosts <br /><br />

     ```sh
-    nanocl setup
+    nanocl install
     ```

-    You can choose the group assiociated to the unix socket by passing the `--group` argument to the setup command as follow
+    You can choose the group assiociated to the unix socket by passing the `--group` argument to the install command as follow

     ```sh
-    nanocl setup --group my-custom-group
+    nanocl install --group my-custom-group
     ```

 3. Test if everything is good by running: